By Marissa Geist

 Chief Operating Officer

-As companies look ahead to 2021 and beyond, they’re looking for ways to be more operationally resilient and sustainable, while also better managing operational costs.
+As companies look ahead, they’re looking for ways to be more operationally resilient and sustainable, while also better managing operational costs.
 This effort typically requires close collaboration among multiple functions, digital and process innovation to transform the way work gets done.
 It also requires the best people – and partners -- to design and deliver a winning strategy.

-Throughout the COVID-19 crisis, hiring slowed dramatically in many industries and organizations downsized their talent acquisition functions.
+Throughout last year, hiring slowed dramatically in many industries and organizations downsized their talent acquisition functions.
 As the economy recovers and hiring needs increase, organizations should not build back TA to the status quo and risk building a restrictive approach with less flexibility and scalability.

 The best leaders in human resources, TA, and procurement are partnering to take a fresh look at their TA function and the options available to acquire talent while reducing fixed costs.
 An important first step is to assess the effectiveness of your current TA model.
 Your operating model incorporates the people, processes and technology your organization uses to find, engage, attract, interview, select and hire candidates.